jramaya/marketingmd/index.md

 2. *Sources*: Rachel Rosenthal.
 "New Products Reign as Research Priority," *Advertising Age*, August 8.
 1994, p.
 26; Robert McMath, "To Test or Not To Test," *American Demographics*, June 1998, p.
 64; John McManus, "Mission Invisible," *American Demographics*, March 1999, p.
 6.

-3.5 PROCEDURES AND TECHNIQUES IN MARKETING {#procedures-and-techniques-in-marketing .calibre5 title="3.5 PROCEDURES AND TECHNIQUES IN MARKETING, **RESEARCH**"}
+3.5 PROCEDURES AND TECHNIQUES IN MARKETING

 ### **RESEARCH**